 Call center outsourcing enables businesses across the globe to focus on key business objectives and revenue drivers.
-A wide range of global businesses, SMEs, blue chip companies, and even state-owned enterprises collaborate with call centers in order to streamline their mission-critical functions and reinforce their business bottom lines.
+A wide range of global businesses, SMEs, blue-chip companies, and even state-owned enterprises collaborate with call centers in order to streamline their mission-critical functions and reinforce their business bottom lines.
 Considering the benefits that call center outsourcing has in store for organizations, its popularity and acceptance are bound to increase with the passage of time.
-However, to capitalize efficiently on potential opportunities in global outsourcing marketplace, every service provider needs to evaluate its performance in methodological, analytical, and pragmatic ways.
-They must pay attention to key metrics that can help them in monitoring and analyzing their overall efficiency, performance, and competency.
+However, to capitalize efficiently on potential opportunities in the global outsourcing marketplace, every service provider needs to evaluate its performance in methodological, analytical, and pragmatic ways.
+They must pay attention to key call center performance metrics that can help them in monitoring and analyzing their overall efficiency, performance, and competency.

 Revenue Per Call: RPC is generally calculated by diving the total amount of revenues (generated through call center functions) by the number of calls.
 Although this is primarily related to outbound call center operations; however, with the rising popularity of inbound telemarketing, this becomes an important metric for overall call center performance evaluation.
 It is quite necessary to focus on revenues generated by call center functions in order to ensure proficient services to businesses.

 Cost Per Call: It is a major factor that is entirely associated with the cost of running a call center company.
-Cost per call includes all expenditures made by a company on handling each call, and those expenditures include the cost of setting up a call center infrastructure, arranging telecommunication equipment, installing appropriate business specific software, and employing skilled staff.
+Cost per call includes all expenditures made by a company on handling each call, and those expenditures include the cost of setting up a call center infrastructure, arranging telecommunication equipment, installing appropriate business-specific software, and employing skilled staff.

-Staff Turnover/Retention: This is the best performance metric to gauge the satisfaction level of your workforce, and therefore, call centers must keep a close eye on the ratio of staff that leaves.
+Staff Turnover/Retention: This is the best call center performance metric to gauge the satisfaction level of your workforce, and therefore, call centers must keep a close eye on the ratio of staff that leaves.
 By tracking and analyzing these data, call centers can develop insights regarding the factors that influence staff turnover rates.